jetfuel/fluid/README.md

 # PaddlePaddle Fluid and Its Operator Base

-This repo contains PaddlePaddle Fluid, a subsystem of [Paddle](https://github.com/PaddlePaddle/Paddle).
+This repo contains the ongoing progress of extracting 6PaddlePaddle Fluid, a subsystem of [Paddle](https://github.com/PaddlePaddle/Paddle), out from Paddle.

+After the work, it will be migrated to github.com/PaddlePaddle/fluid.

 ## Motivations